Restless Legs During Pregnancy

 It’s worth the time to put together a comfortable and relaxing sleep environment.
 The bedroom should be kept cool, clean, and dark.
 Don’t forget to regularly change out your pillowcase, bed sheet, and nightclothes.

 Exercise is a great way to get relief from RLS.
 Find time in the morning to do some light to moderate exercise like taking a walk.
 The main thing is that you move around more and stretch.
 If your legs become a bother then ask someone to give you a massage or soak them in warm water to get relief.
 Hot and cold treatments can also help to get relief.

 Nutrient deficiencies are a major factor with restless legs.
 You could be prescribed supplements and dietary changes to ensure you get enough of the right nutrients.

 Your doctor could recommend supplementing magnesium for RLS relief.
 You should consider eating more foods with magnesium in, such as legumes, leafy greens, and whole grains.

 It’s recommended that pregnant teenagers between 14 and 18 require 400mg of magnesium per day.
 Older women between the ages of 19 and 30 require 350mg of magnesium per day.
 Pregnant women over 30 need 360mg of magnesium per day.

 Be sure to discuss magnesium supplements with your doctor before taking them.
 Magnesium is known to interact with some medication and it can be harmful to take too much.

 Your doctor might recommend that you take some iron supplements and eat more iron-rich foods.
 Fish, red meat, and poultry are great natural sources of iron.
-Beans, vegetables, and fortified cereals are also good for iron.
+Beans and vegetables are also good for iron.
 Pregnant women should get 27mg of iron per day, according to the Office of Dietary Supplements.

 Does Restless Legs in Pregnancy Go Away?